karthikeyan703/portfolio/README.md

 <div align ="center">

-# JEEVA - Personal portfolio
+# KARTHIKEYAN - Personal portfolio

-<strong> JEEVA Portofolio </strong> is a fully responsive personal portfolio website, responsive for all devices, built using HTML, CSS, and JavaScript.
+<strong>KARTHIKEYAN Portofolio </strong> is a fully responsive personal portfolio website, responsive for all devices, built using HTML, CSS, and JavaScript.